 - Bundle Products: Shipping more than one product will lower the cost of shipping, not to mention boost cart values.
 For products frequently bought together, offer free shipping on a bundled product listing.

 - Event-Based: Offer free shipping on specific days or hours.
 Use this as a flash sale, where you randomly announce the free shipping offer, or as a scheduled promotion, where you market and create excitement for the offer.

-- Email Sign Up: Do you have a newsletter or email list?
-Run a promotion for new subscribers.
+- Email Sign-Up: Do you have a newsletter or email list?
+Run a promotion offering free shipping on your email pop-up for new subscribers.
 Once they sign up with their email address, they get free shipping on their first order.

 - Bestsellers: Look at your inventory and determine your highest-performing products.
 Take the top three with your best profit margins.
 Offer free shipping on any order that includes a purchase of one of these bestselling items.

-To make it easier for your shoppers, you can add a “click-to-copy” feature which will copy the promo code to the shopper’s clipboard when clicked.
+To make it easier for your shoppers, you can add a “click-to-copy” feature to copy the promo code to the shopper’s clipboard when clicked.
 Want to take it a step further?
 You can auto-populate the promo code in the cart and checkout pages with a bit of coding!

 Free Shipping Threshold Promotions